oimodeler/oimodeler/newdocs/source/data.rst

 ..  _data_oimData:
 Interferometric data
 --------------------

+This complete code corresponding to this section is available in `InterferometricData.py <https://github.com/oimodeler/oimodeler/blob/main/examples/Modules/InterferometricData.py>`_

 In **oimodeler**, data are stored in a :func:`oimData <oimodeler.oimData.oimData>` object.
 Other modules that requires access to data such as the :func:`oimSimulator <oimodeler.oimSimulator.oimSimulator>` and
 :func:`oimFitter <oimodeler.oimFitter.oimFitter>` are all working with an instance of :func:`oimData <oimodeler.oimData.oimData>`.